Kelojonjon/weekly/README.md

 ## Usage:
 - Usage is trough pythons "argparser", install it in you PATH for easy use!
+- The entry point is found from "main.py"
+- If you decide not to install it into you PATH, you can use it with --> main.py <commmand>

 - Contains the following commands:

 - show  #Shows a view of the current weeks progress, Also automaticly updates week, score, and your streak 🔥, depending on your "completion" status